p-h-davies/text-editor-pwa/README.md

 After this, a port will open (PORT: 8080), and you'll be able to use the application by navigating to http://localhost:8080/ in your browser.

-Once you've arrived at the application on a browser, write into the text area and it'll save what you've written - it's that simple!
-If you'd like to install this application onto your desktop, you just need to click the install button (image shown previously)
+Once you've arrived at the application on a browser, you're ready to write into the text area. **To ensure your notes are saved, click on another area of the page before closing the page/refreshing - this will end their input phase and save them.** If you'd like to install this application onto your desktop, you just need to click the install button (image shown previously)

 ## License: